arangodb-helper/java-benchmark/README.md

 # arangodb-java-benchmark

-## compile
+## usage

+First the java code has to be compiled:

 ```
 mvn package
 ```

-## usage

-The script `run.sh` can be used to run a series of tests:
+The script `run.sh` can then be used to run a series of tests, currently:

- * currently a full suite of document tests as baseline using 1 thread and 3 shards
+ * a full suite of document tests as baseline using 1 thread and 3 shards
  * document, vertex, edge, and AQL tests with 8, 32, and 64 threads and 3 shards, and
  * document, vertex, edge, and AQL tests with 1 thread and 3, 9, 27, and 81 shards.